nextcloud/desktop/doc/installing.rst

 You can also choose to only install the client itself by using the following command::

-  msiexec /passive /i Nextcloud-x.y.z.msi ADDDEFAULT=Client
+  msiexec /passive /i Nextcloud-x.y.z-x64.msi ADDDEFAULT=Client

 If you for instance want to install everything but the ``DesktopShortcut`` and the ``ShellExtensions`` feature, you have two possibilities:

 1. You explicitly name all the features you actually want to install (whitelist) where `Client` is always installed anyway::

-  msiexec /passive /i Nextcloud-x.y.z.msi ADDDEFAULT=StartMenuShortcuts
+  msiexec /passive /i Nextcloud-x.y.z-x64.msi ADDDEFAULT=StartMenuShortcuts

 2. You pass the `NO_DESKTOP_SHORTCUT` and `NO_SHELL_EXTENSIONS` properties::

-  msiexec /passive /i Nextcloud-x.y.z.msi NO_DESKTOP_SHORTCUT="1" NO_SHELL_EXTENSIONS="1"
+  msiexec /passive /i Nextcloud-x.y.z-x64.msi NO_DESKTOP_SHORTCUT="1" NO_SHELL_EXTENSIONS="1"

 ..
 NOTE::
 The Nextcloud `.msi` remembers these properties, so you don't need to specify them on upgrades.